bnb-chain/BEPs/BEP82.md

-# BEP-82: Token Owner Changes
+# BEP-82: Token Ownership Changes

 ## 1. Summary
 This BEP describes the changes related to the token owner who issued a token on Binance Chain.